uspgamedev/programming-tutorial/level_01/README.md

 people's code.
 We did try to make these ones well organized and clear for didatic purposes though.
 Don't always expect that =).

-You should keep the changes you make in the code from one task to another!
+You should keep the changes you make in the code from one stage to another!

-Task 00
+Stage 00
 -------

 Read chapter *9.
 Game Loop* from Bob Nystrom's